Discriminating mixed qubit states with collective measurements: Conclusion

 Recent experimental advances have led to collective measurements offering an advantage in several areas of quantum information~\cite{roccia2017entangling,hou2018deterministic,conlon2023approaching,parniak2018beating,wu2019experimentally,yuan2020direct,wu2020minimizing}.
 However, prior to this work, this advantage had not been extended to quantum state discrimination.
 By utilising the \mbox{F-IBM QS1} superconducting processor and operating in the regime of unequal prior probabilities, we have been able to experimentally distinguish two copies of two quantum states with an error probability smaller than the best possible LOCC measurement.
 The further development of this capability may aid numerous applications of quantum state discrimination, including quantum illumination~\cite{lloyd2008enhanced,tan2008quantum,bradshaw2021optimal,pirandola2018advances} and exoplanet detection~\cite{huang2021quantum}.

 There are several natural avenues for extending this work.
 In this work, we have taken, as our figure of merit, the average error in distinguishing two states, but several other figures of merit are commonly used~\cite{barnett2009quantum,bae2015quantum}, including unambiguous state discrimination~\cite{ivanovic1987differentiate,dieks1988overlap}, asymmetric state discrimination~\cite{karsa2020quantum} and, state discrimination using the minimum number of copies~\cite{slussarenko2017quantum}.
+When decomposing the three- and four-copy measurement circuits, we simply used the default decomposition provided on QISKIT.
+It may be possible to obtain an approximate circuit with a similar theoretical minimum error probability, but requiring a greatly reduced number of CNOT gates~\cite{gundlapalli2022deterministic}.
 Furthermore, this work may be extended to examine the role of collective measurements when distinguishing more than two states~\cite{andersson2002minimum} or for distinguishing states which live in a larger Hilbert space, as was done for two qubit states in Ref.~\cite{patterson2021quantum}.
-In this work, we have only investigated the role of collective measurements for up to three copies of the quantum state.
-However, investigating the asymptotic attainability of the ultimate limits in quantum state discrimination, as has recently been done in quantum metrology~\cite{conlon2022gap}, may reveal other important features of state discrimination.
-Finally, we note that quantum state discrimination has been shown to play a role in several fundamental aspects of quantum information, including incompatibility witnesses~\cite{carmeli2019quantum}, quantum contextuality~\cite{schmid2018contextual,zhang2022experimental} and even the nature of the wavefunction~\cite{pusey2012reality}.
-This raises the tantalising prospect that collective measurements may have a role to play with regards to quantum foundations.
+In this work, we have experimentally investigated the role of collective measurements for only a small number of copies of the quantum state.
+However, going beyond the few-copy setting and investigating the asymptotic attainability of the ultimate limits in quantum state discrimination, as has recently been done in quantum metrology~\cite{conlon2022gap}, may reveal other important features of state discrimination.

+Note added: While this manuscript was under review we became aware of Ref.~\cite{tian2023minimum}.
+In this paper two-copy collective measurements were used for minimum consumption state discrimination.